Ch4nKyy/BG3WASD/doc/guide.md

 ### Short way

 IsInControllerMode xrefs can be used to find this.
-You look for a function with a ```case 199``` statement.
-The number can change by a tiny amount.
-It is the ID of the ContextMenu.
-The case before that should be case 160, the ID of ActionCancel.
-case 199 could even be part of the Text column in the xref list, so it is very easy to find.
+The order of the refs are always very similar.
+Generally, you look for a function that has a case for 199 (ContextMenu) and 160 (ActionCancel), but sometimes the compiler does not generate a switch statement.
+This function uses IsInControllerMode three times.

 Then, hook the only call of this function.

-Alternatively, a full text search for ```case 199``` or its hex value ```, C7h``` might help.

 ### Long way